-With a gualification in Geography, you will be able to access a wide range of opportunities.
-Geography was rated as the "must have A-level" (The Guardian, 2015) and is one of the top facilitating subjects that Russell Group universities desire.
+With a qualification in Geography, you will be able to access a wide range of opportunities.
+Geography was rated as the "must have A-level" (The Guardian, 2015) and is one of the top facilitating subjects that Russell Group universities look for.
 If you are not 100% certain on your career choices at this stage, studying Geography enables you to keep your options open.
-The following career paths are examples of the wide range of potential jobs open to Geography students: oceanography, business management, cartography, nature conservation, environmental consultant, incident response manager, waste management, land surveying, development and flood risk manager, town planning, travel writer and broadcaster, catastrophe risk analysis, meteorologist, geologist, landscape architecture, traffic planning, geomorphology, hydrography, travel consultancy, analyst.
+The following career paths are examples of the wide range of potential jobs open to Geography students: Oceanography; Business Management; Cartography; Nature conservation; Environmental Consultant; Incident Response Manager; Waste Management; Land Surveying; Development and Flood risk Manager; Town Planning; Travel Writer and Broadcaster; Catastrophe Risk Analysis; Meteorology; Geologist; Landscape Architecture; Traffic Planning; Geomorphology; Hydrography; Travel Consultancy; Analyst.